 Any exemptions granted are not taken into account in determining whether the Bachelor's exam is passed (Summa) Cum Laude.
-The minimum number of ECTS credits in numerically graded educational units required in order to determine if a Bachelor's exam is passed (Summa) Cum Laude are 65.0.
+The minimum number of ECTS credits required in order to determine whether a Bachelor's exam is passed (Summa) Cum Laude are 65.0 ECTS credits in numerical graded educational units.